How To Treat Distemper In Dogs

 Risk Factors

-Puppies between 3 to 6 months of age are most susceptible to more serious conditions such as inflammatory illness of the lung and acute inflammation of the brain than older dogs.
-Nursing puppies have a lower chance of the distemper virus because a certain degree of immunity is passed down to puppies through colostrum-milk, but this can only be done by giving colostrum-milk during the first 8 to 24 hours after birth.
+Puppies between 3 and 6 months of age are more susceptible to more serious conditions, such as inflammatory illnesses of the lung and acute inflammation of the brain, than older dogs.
+Nursing puppies have a lower chance of contracting the distemper virus because a certain degree of immunity is passed down to puppies through colostrum-milk, but this can only be done by giving colostrum milk during the first 8 to 24 hours after birth.

 Seasons like summer or warm weather can put distemper in a dormant state and lower its rate of contagion .
 However, dog distemper is most malicious during early spring, fall and winter.
 The incubation period ranges from approximately 3 to 21 days but could be longer depending on other factors such as seasons, temperature and more.